evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Pro_S/_index.md

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 91.0 kWh and a net usable capacity of 86.0 kWh, providing a 5.0 kWh buffer (5.5%) for battery protection.
-With a nominal voltage of 350 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
+With a nominal voltage of 383 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 709 km (441 miles), with an energy consumption rate of 12.1 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 200 kW.
-Charging from 0% to 100% takes approximately 57 minutes, while a more typical scenario from 10% to 80% takes 30 minutes with an average charging speed of 122 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 53%.
-This results in an effective charging speed, including time lost, of 124 kW, with each charging session taking about 21 minutes and 47 seconds.
+Charging from 0% to 100% takes approximately 47 minutes, while a more typical scenario from 10% to 80% takes 28 minutes with an average charging speed of 131 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 58%.
+This results in an effective charging speed, including time lost, of 121 kW, with each charging session taking about 24 minutes and 17 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 19 kWh/100 km, the trip would take approximately 9 hours and 12 minutes.
-This journey would require three charging stops from 5% to 46%, with a total charging time of 52 minutes.
+This journey would require two charging stops from 1% to 62%, with a total charging time of 52 minutes.

 ### Onboard Charger